Serail Hill

-Serail Hill is a hill in Beirut, Lebanon that has three historic buildings.
+Serail Hill (تلة السراي), also known as Qantari Hill (تلة القنطاري), is a hill in Beirut, Lebanon, that hosts three historic buildings.
 The first is the Grand Serail, the headquarters of the Prime Minister of Lebanon.
 The second is the headquarters for the Council for Development and Reconstruction, originally built as a military hospital.
 The third is Hamidiyyeh clock tower, built to celebrate the anniversary of Sultan Abdul Hamid II's coronation.

 Overview

 Since the days of Emir Fakhreddine in the 17th century, Serail Hill was a strategic location and became, over the years, the seat of authority.
 Since 1999, it hosts the Prime Minister's offices and residence.

 Construction

 In the 17th century, Emir Fakhreddine ordered the construction of a watchtower on Serail Hill in order to confirm his rise to power.
 Over the years, Serail Hill became the seat of authority in Beirut.
 In 1853, the military barracks for the Ottoman army was built, along with a parade ground.
 This was followed by a military hospital.
 When the barracks became the residence of Governor Fouad Pasha, a second floor was added and the building became the Grand Serail.
 The Serail Clock Tower, designed by the architect Youssef Aftimos, was inaugurated in 1898 in honor of Sultan Abdul Hamid II.
 During the French Mandate, the military hospital became the Court of Justice.
 In 1991, the building was converted in order to host the Council for Development and Reconstruction.
 A third floor was added to the Grand Serail.
 Inaugurated in 1999, today the building accommodates the Prime Minister's offices and residence.